vikas-trivedi01/Habit-Tracking-System/README.md

 - Comprehensive insights into habits, including charts and comparison sections.
 - Intuitive icons and dynamic weekly containers for a personalized experience.
 - The ability to compare habits and analyze their performance in-depth.
-- Future scalability to incorporate reminders and streak tracking features.

 ## Features